Zbigniew Brzezinski: National Security Advisor

-National Security Advisor Zbigniew Brzezinski with Chairman of The Joint Chiefs of Staff General David C. Jones and Deputy National Security Advisor David L. Aaron, following National Security Council meeting at The White House, December 20, 1978.
+National Security Advisor Zbigniew Brzeziński with Chairman of The Joint Chiefs of Staff General David C. Jones and Deputy National Security Advisor David L. Aaron, following National Security Council meeting at The White House, December 20, 1978.

-National Security Advisor Zbigniew Brzezinski accompanying President Jimmy Carter during a visit to Strategic Air Command's Headquarters in Offutt Air Force Base, Nebraska.
+National Security Advisor Zbigniew Brzeziński accompanying President Jimmy Carter during a visit to Strategic Air Command's Headquarters in Offutt Air Force Base, Nebraska.

-President Carter chose Brzezinski for the position of National Security Adviser (NSA) because he wanted an assertive intellectual at his side to provide him with day-to-day advice and guidance on foreign policy decisions.
-Brzezinski would preside over a reorganized National Security Council (NSC) structure, fashioned to ensure that the NSA would be only one of many players in the foreign policy process.
+President Carter chose Brzeziński for the position of National Security Adviser (NSA) because he wanted an assertive intellectual at his side to provide him with day-to-day advice and guidance on foreign policy decisions.
+Brzeziński would preside over a reorganized National Security Council (NSC) structure, fashioned to ensure that the NSA would be only one of many players in the foreign policy process.

 Initially, Carter reduced the NSC staff by one-half, and decreased the number of standing NSC committees from eight to two.
 All issues referred to the NSC were reviewed by one of the two new committees, either the Policy Review Committee (PRC) or the Special Coordinating Committee (SCC).
 The PRC focused on specific issues, and its chairmanship rotated.
-The SCC was always chaired by Brzezinski, a circumstance he had to negotiate with Carter to achieve.
+The SCC was always chaired by Brzeziński, a circumstance he had to negotiate with Carter to achieve.
 Carter believed that by making the NSA chairman of only one of the two committees, he would prevent the NSC from being the overwhelming influence on foreign policy decisions it had been under Kissinger's chairmanship during the Nixon administration.

 The SCC was charged with considering issues that cut across several departments, including oversight of intelligence activities, arms control evaluation, and crisis management.
 Much of the SCC's time during the Carter years was spent on SALT issues.
 The Council held few formal meetings, convening only 10 times, compared with 125 meetings during the eight years of the Nixon and Ford administrations.
-Instead, Carter used frequent, informal meetings as a decision-making device—typically his Friday breakfasts—usually attended by the Vice President, the secretaries of State and Defense, Brzezinski, and the chief domestic adviser.
+Instead, Carter used frequent, informal meetings as a decision-making device—typically his Friday breakfasts—usually attended by the Vice President, the secretaries of State and Defense, Brzeziński, and the chief domestic adviser.

 No agendas were prepared and no formal records were kept of these meetings, sometimes resulting in differing interpretations of the decisions actually agreed upon.
-Brzezinski was careful, in managing his own weekly luncheons with secretaries Vance and Brown in preparation for NSC discussions, to maintain a complete set of notes.
-Brzezinski also sent weekly reports to the President on major foreign policy undertakings and problems, with recommendations for courses of action.
+Brzeziński was careful, in managing his own weekly luncheons with secretaries Vance and Brown in preparation for NSC discussions, to maintain a complete set of notes.
+Brzeziński also sent weekly reports to the President on major foreign policy undertakings and problems, with recommendations for courses of action.
 President Carter enjoyed these reports and frequently annotated them with his own views.
-Brzezinski and the NSC used these presidential notes (159 of them) as the basis for NSC actions.
+Brzeziński and the NSC used these presidential notes (159 of them) as the basis for NSC actions.